drtyhlpr/rpi23-gen-image/README.md

 Create an initramfs that that will be loaded during the Linux startup process. `ENABLE_INITRAMFS` will automatically get enabled if `ENABLE_CRYPTFS`=true.
 This parameter will be ignored if `BUILD_KERNEL`=false.

 ##### `ENABLE_IFNAMES`=true
 Enable automatic assignment of predictable, stable network interface names for all local Ethernet, WLAN interfaces.
 This might create complex and long interface names.
-This parameter is only supported if the Debian release `stretch` is used.
+This parameter is only supported if the Debian releases `stretch` or `buster` are used.

 ##### `DISABLE_UNDERVOLT_WARNINGS`=
 Disable RPi2/3 under-voltage warnings and overlays.
 Setting the parameter to `1` will disable the warning overlay.
 Setting it to `2` will additionally allow RPi2/3 turbo mode when low-voltage is present.